Green-xin/NeurIPS/README.md

 Step 3: Decompose the eigenvalues of the covariance matrix to obtain the eigenvalues and corresponding eigenvectors.
 The eigenvector represents the direction of the new coordinate system, while the eigenvalues represent the magnitude of the variance of the data in those directions.
 Step 4: According to the size of the eigenvalues, select the most important k eigenvectors as the principal components, where k is the target dimension to be reduced.
 Step 5: Project the normalized raw data onto the selected principal components to obtain the reduced data.
-PCA was used to reduce the dimensionality of aggressive driving behavior feature data, and the variance, contribution rate and cumulative contribution rate of each feature were obtained, as shown in Table 3.3.
+PCA was used to reduce the dimensionality of aggressive driving behavior feature data, and the variance, contribution rate and cumulative contribution rate of each feature were obtained.
-From the cumulative contribution rate in Table 4.3, it can be seen that the cumulative contribution rate of PC1, PC2 and PC3 to the data reaches 87%, so PC1, PC2 and PC3 are used as the principal components of aggressive driving behavior recognition, that is, the input of the clustering model.
+From the cumulative contribution rate, it can be seen that the cumulative contribution rate of PC1, PC2 and PC3 to the data reaches 87%, so PC1, PC2 and PC3 are used as the principal components of aggressive driving behavior recognition, that is the input of the clustering model.

 Aiming at the principal component features after dimensionality reduction, K-means clustering was used to identify aggressive driving behaviors.
 In this section, the number of clusters is determined by the elbow rule, then the principal components of the trajectory data are clustered by the K-means clustering method, and finally the contour coefficient is used to evaluate whether the clustering is reasonable.